aleph7714-design/kuhn-poker-cfr/README.md

-# Kuhn Poker AI: Solving Imperfect-Information Games with CFR
+# Kuhn Poker AI: Solving Imperfect-Information Games with Counterfactual Regret Minimization

 This project implements the **Counterfactual Regret Minimization (CFR)** algorithm from scratch to solve Kuhn Poker, a simplified zero-sum, imperfect-information game.